Watch these states as GOP tries to make it harder to vote - KVIA

 Florida, Arizona and Georgia were all battleground states in 2020 and host US Senate races in 2022.
 Republican legislative majorities and GOP governors are moving to make it more difficult to vote in these states.

-Texas does not feature a 2022 Senate race, but it will feature a race for governor in 2022.
-Republicans control currently control all levers of the state government there.
+Texas does not have a 2022 Senate race, but it will feature a race for governor in 2022.
+Republicans currently control all levers of the state government there.

 There are proposals to make it more difficult to vote in other key states — Wisconsin and Pennsylvania — featuring 2022 Senate races, but divided government in those places will make restrictions more difficult to enact.